chirino/mqtt-benchmark/readme.md

     scala>

-## Running a custom scenario from XML file and display it using the generic_report.html
+## Running a custom scenario from XML file

 Is it possible to run stomp-benchmark using scenarios defined in XML files providing the option `--scenario-file`